NetoPedro/Popular-Deep-Nets-Architectures-Pytorch/ResNet/README.md

 The network number of trainable layers is 34 (notice that it is much deeper than the VGG-19).

 In this configuration the downsampling of the images happens in the convolutions with stride of 2, and on these layers the number of channels is doubled.
+Every convolutional layer is also followed by a batch normalization layer and a ReLU non linearity.

 The architecture is rather similar with the residual version of this network, being the only difference the identity shortcut connections that go after each 2 layers.
 If between the starting and the ending point of the shortcut there is